-The truth is that I got a question the other day, was Facebook has changed the pixel A couple of months ago, you would have different pixels for different Facebook custom audiences?
-All right?
+The truth is that I got a question the other day, was Facebook has changed the pixel A couple of months ago, would you have different pixels for different Facebook custom audiences?
 Let's say that you have three websites.
 You will have one pixel per website and then you can do some retargeting campaigns to those websites or to those audiences based on the pixel.
 Now, Facebook changed the mechanics.
 Now, it's one pixel for all of your Ads account.
-The question would be, how do you divide the different audiences if you're using the same pixel or the same Ads account for many websites, or on the same website, you have different processes?
+The question would be, how do you divide the different audiences if you're using the same pixel or the same Ads account for many websites, or on the same website, do you have different processes?
 You have free subscribers, you have people that actually reach the end of your shopping cart, meaning a sale, people that actually download this PDF and not this one.
 How do you divide those and how do you make tailored campaigns for each of those with one pixel?

 That's the beauty of Facebook, and that's exactly what I want to show you guys, how to setup the Facebook pixel, the retargeting pixel, and then how to use that pixel to make a ton of retargeting campaigns of different audiences using just one pixel.

-Let's hop into the computer, and I'm going to show you how to set this up, and we'll see how it goes.
+I'm going to show you how to set this up, and we'll see how it goes.
 Okay, guys?
 Let's hop into that.

 What you want to do is to go into the Ads Manager.
 This, of course, could potentially change when you're watching this video, but follow me here.
 You will go into the Ads Manager.
 Here, what you want to do is to go to All Tools.
 I have it already here because I use it a lot, but here on the All Tools, you'll go to Pixels.

-Here, in Pixels, what you want to do is to here and Actions.
+Here, in Pixels, what you want to do is here and Actions.
 You want to view the pixel code.
 Here's the pixel code that you're going to be using, as you know already, into all of your website.
 You want to install this between the heads, the head tags of your website.

-If you're not clear about this, you may want to talk to the guy that designed your website, or if you're using WordPress, for example, you can install a plugin that's called Header and Footers, Headers and Footers.
+If you're not clear about this, you may want to talk to the guy that designed your website, or if you're using WordPress, for example, you can install a plugin that's called Header and Footers.
 I'm going to leave a link below.
 It's a free plugin, and you can install it, and it will allow you to put these kind of scripts and pixels and whatnot on the head of your website.

 Let's copy this for a second.
 We're going to copy this and we're going to paste it.
 Here's the pixel that we're going to be using.
 You want to install these on all of your pages of your website.
 Again, you want to copy this on the head of your entire website.